-And then it’s time for sunset.
-Sunset beyond Arno and Ponte della Carraia will end our Florence in one day walk.
+And then it’s the time for sunset.
+Sunset beyond Arno and Ponte della Carraia will end our Florence walk.

-Now you will know what to see in Florence in a day.
-You have seen the top sights of the Tuscan capital and it’s time to head back to where you came from in the morning – Rome, Bologna or the Tuscan countryside.
+You have now seen the top sights of the Tuscan capital.
+Time to head back to where you arrived from this morning – Rome, Bologna, Tuscan countryside.
 Or maybe you decided to stay in Florence and now have to find a hotel room?